YechanJung/first-/README.md

 - **Selenium Configuration**: This project uses Selenium for web scraping.
 Make sure you have the Selenium WebDriver installed and configured to match your browser setup.
 - **API Configuration**: The default API endpoint is `http://127.0.0.1:5000/api`.
 Adjust the endpoint in `getRecommend` as necessary to fit your environment.

-## 🤝 Contributing

-We welcome contributions of all forms, from feature enhancements to bug fixes, and even documentation improvements.
-Feel free to fork this repository, commit your changes, and submit a pull request.
-For discussions or to suggest changes, opening an issue is encouraged.

 <img width="805" alt="스크린샷 2024-03-29 오후 10 40 56" src="https://github.com/YechanJung/first-/assets/127584126/60fe5f0a-f567-4cc0-bd9f-6ed87a6ccb00">